amirsahra/larasetting/README.md

 - Database-backed persistence: Settings are securely stored in a dedicated database table, ensuring data integrity and persistence across application restarts.

 ## Installation
-Install the package: Use Composer to install the package:
+Install the package : Use Composer to install the package:

 ```sh
 composer require amirsahra/larasetting